 Why is it so important to study comets?

-Comets are very interesting to scientists because they are most probably the most primitive bodies in the Solar System, preserving the earliest record of material from the nebula out of which our Sun and planets were formed.
+Comets are of great interest to scientists because, to our knowledge, they are the oldest, most primitive bodies in the Solar System, preserving the earliest record of material from the nebula out of which our Sun and planets were formed.
 Planets have gone through chemical transformations, but comets have remained almost unchanged.
-There is convincing evidence that comets played a key role in the evolution of planets, because cometary impacts are known to have been much more common in the early Solar System than today.
-Comets, for example, probably brought much of the water in our oceans today.
-They could even have provided the complex organic molecules that may have played a crucial role in the evolution of life on Earth.
+Furthermore, comets brought ‘volatile’ light elements to the planets and likely played an important role in forming oceans and atmospheres.
+Comets also carry complex organic molecules that may have been involved in the origin of life on Earth.

-How much do we already know about how the Solar System formed?
+What do we presently know about how the Solar System formed?

-The Solar System formed about 5000 million years ago when a cloud of gas and dust – called the ‘pre-solar nebula’ started to collapse due to gravitational forces.
-A disc of leftover material - made of the same gas and dust present in the primaeval cloud - formed around the still-forming Sun.
-After the Sun ‘ignited’ due to its own gravitational energy and began its life as a star, most of the particles in this disc collided and stuck to one another, growing in size until they became the planets and the other Solar System bodies.
+The Solar System formed about 5 billion years ago when a cloud of gas and dust – called the ‘pre-solar nebula’ – started to collapse due to gravitational forces.
+A disc of leftover material made of the same gas and dust present in the primordial cloud formed around the still-forming Sun.
+After the Sun ‘ignited’ and began its life as star, most of the particles in this disc collided and stuck to one another, growing in size until they became the planets and the other Solar System bodies.

 However, it took some time before the Solar System became the way it is now.
-About 4500 million years ago, it was still 'under construction'.
-The interplanetary space was still littered with clouds of dust particles.
-Most of these chunks hit and merged with the planets, but thousands of millions of them survived – they are the comets and probably many of the asteroids we know today.
+About 4.5 billion years ago, it was still 'under construction', and interplanetary space was littered with conglomerates of dust particles.
+Many of these chunks hit the planets and were destroyed in the collision, but thousands of millions of them survived – they are the asteroids and comets we know today.

-What will Rosetta look for to find out about the beginnings of life on Earth?
+How will Rosetta be able to gauge the contribution comets made to the beginnings of life on Earth?

 Previous studies by ESA’s Giotto spacecraft and ground-based observatories have shown that comets contain complex organic molecules.
-These are compounds that are rich in carbon, hydrogen, oxygen and nitrogen.
+These are compounds that are rich in carbon, hydrogen, oxygen, and nitrogen.
 Intriguingly, these are the elements that make up nucleic acids and amino acids, essential ingredients for life as we know it.
-Although Rosetta may not give us a definitive answer to whether life on Earth began with ‘comet seeding’, it will provide a wealth of information.
+Did life on Earth begin with the help of comet seeding?
+Although Rosetta may not give us a definitive answer, it will provide a wealth of information.
 For example, the mass spectrometers on the orbiter and the lander will analyse, more precisely than ever before, the kind of organic molecules present in the comet.
 Laboratory simulations of interstellar processes showed that such instruments can detect a variety of amino acids.

 Rosetta’s planned lifetime is about 12 years.
-The (nominal) mission ends in December 2015, after the comet has reached its closest point to the Sun and is on its way back towards the outer Solar System.
+The nominal mission ends in December 2015, after the comet reaches its closest point to the Sun (in August 2015) and starts heading back towards the outer Solar System.

 How long will the lander operate on the comet nucleus?

-The Rosetta lander will touch down on the comet's surface in November 2014.
+The Rosetta lander, called Philae, will touch down on the comet's surface on 12 November 2014.
 The science observations will start immediately.
-During the first 65 hours– the minimum mission target – a first run of the most important scientific measurements will be completed.
-During this phase the lander can operate on battery power, should this be necessary.
-In a second phase that is meant to last up to three months, a secondary set of observations will be conducted, using the remaining battery power and the energy from the solar cells on the lander.
+During the first 2.5 days the first series of scientific measurements will be completed.
+During this phase the lander will operate on primary battery power.
+In a second phase that may last up to three months, a secondary set of observations will be conducted, using backup batteries that will be recharged by the energy from the solar cells on the lander.
 However, no one knows precisely how long the lander will survive on the comet.

-Will the activity on the comet's surface 'kill' the lander?
+Could activity on the comet's surface damage or destroy the lander?

 What scientific instruments are on board the spacecraft and what will they do?